GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 ---
-title: "Internationalization (i18n)"
+title: "Translation process"
 layout: article
-description: "Process and guidelines for localization and string translation"
+description: "Process and guidelines for localization and string translation (i18n)"
 category: AppDev
 ---

 Login.gov is currently available in English, Spanish, and French.
 This guide covers the tools available to translate the application, and the processes around introducing and translating new strings.

+## Translating content guidance

+Content on [secure.login.gov](https://secure.login.gov) and [login.gov](https://login.gov) is offered in the following languages:

+- English (U.S.)
+- French (Canada)
+- Spanish (Mexico)

+Translations are requested when content is added or updated on secure.login.gov and login.gov.
+You can find specific guidance on how to request translations in the [login.gov guidance document](https://docs.google.com/document/d/1-wNXxyvxrsUeHkMOfhBpoSTCTZULOXNlCkBdNxiLa3c/edit).

+**NOTE:** partners.login.gov and developers.login.gov are not expected to be translated.

 ## Internationalization APIs